Greater Boston Urology now offers pelvic floor physical therapy for the treatment of pelvic floor disorders (PFD).

 Let's discuss pelvic floor physical therapy at Greater Boston Urology.

 DR. JOHNSON: Our mission at Greater Boston Urology has always been to provide patients with world-class comprehensive care for all of their urologic and urogynecologic needs—in other words, for patients to receive all the care they need within the walls of GBU.
 So it made sense, especially with the launch of our Women's Health Center, to offer pelvic floor physical therapy in-house to our patients.
-This service will be available to women and men as of January 2, 2019, in our Dedham Care Center.

 Any final points you want to make sure our readers understand?